AshishJha14411/intdesign/readme.md

 ## Time taken

-2 hours and 35 mins
+3 hours and 30mins approx(including responsiveness)

 ## Learned
 - More on creating shapes